 Our Planting Justice Campaign brings ornamental plant nursery workers together to win changes that ensure that plant nursery jobs are dignified, with a living wage, humane and civil treatment, and safe working conditions.
 We also participate in national and regional campaigns for immigrant inclusion, immigration reform and worker rights.

-Our licensed low-power FM radio station, Radio Poder, La Chispa del Pueblo (Power Radio, the People's Spark) is going on the air in 2017!
-It will feature a variety of music, cultural, talk and interview programs in Spanish and indigenous languages spoken by Mexican and Guatemalan immigrants in Homestead.
+Our licensed low-power FM radio station, Radio Poder, La Chispa del Pueblo (Power Radio, the People's Spark), WWPP-LP, 97.7 FM, has been on the air since February 2017.
+Programming includes music of a variety of Latin American genres with a particular focus on Mexican and Guatemalan music; and informational spots on worker rights, immigrant rights, occupational safety and health, community events, and a variety of general interest information.
+Information is provided in Spanish and the indigenous languages spoken by Mexican and Guatemalan immigrants in Homestead.

 Video Project: Real Homestead Stories